-Development Project/Case Built Heritage at the Site Background & Current Progress 9.
-Development at Diamond Hill Comprehensive Development Area (CDA) and construction of Diamond Hill Stabling Sidings of Shatin-to-Central Link (SCL) • Two historic structures, namely the old Pillbox and former Royal Air Force Hangar, are affected by the construction works.
-These two historic structures have been accorded Grade 2 and Grade 3 status respectively by the Board.
-The Environmental Impact Assessment (EIA) of SCL has been approved.
-According to the approved EIA report, the Pillbox and the Hangar could not be preserved in-situ after considering the operational, engineering, environmental and other relevant factors.
-As per the EIA, portions of the Hangar have to be disassembled and retained for future display together with a model of the Hangar exhibited at the future Diamond Hill CDA site to illustrate the structural technology at the time, and the Pillbox lifted up in one piece and temporarily stored for future reinstatement at the Diamond Hill CDA site.
-The Pillbox has been relocated to a designated place within the site for temporary storage.
-The Hangar has also been dismantled and properly stored on site.
-The planning of the CDA site is coordinated by the Housing Department (HD).
+Development Project/Case Built Heritage at the Site Background & Current Progress 0 8. • Two historic structures, namely the old • r Hill Comprehensive Pillbox and former Royal Air Force Hangar, of SCL has been approved.
+According to the Development Area (CDA) are affected by the construction works. approved EIA report, the Pillbox and the and construction of Diamond Hangar could not be preserved in-situ after Hill Stabling Sidings of accorded Grade 2 and Grade 3 status considering the operational, engineering, Shatin-to-Central Link respectively by the Board. environmental and other relevant factors.
+(SCL) • As per the EIA, portions of the Hangar have to be disassembled and retained for future display together with a model of the Hangar exhibited at the future Diamond Hill CDA site to illustrate the structural technology at the time, and the Pillbox lifted up in one piece and temporarily stored for future reinstatement at the Diamond Hill CDA site. • The Pillbox has been relocated to a designated place within the site for temporary storage.
+The Hangar has also been dismantled and properly stored on site. • The planning of the CDA site is coordinated by the Housing Department (HD).
 The Pillbox and the Hangar, together with the Stone House, will be reinstated in the future water feature park at the western part of the site.
 HD will submit a CMP for studying the conservation of the Hangar and the Pillbox.

-Development Project/Case Built Heritage at the Site Background & Current Progress 10.
-Shanghai Street/Argyle Street Revitalisation Project by URA Nos.
-600-606, 612-614, 620-626 Shanghai Street, a cluster of 10 verandah type shophouses built in 1920s, have been accorded Grade 2 status by the Board.
-11. Revitalisation of the Rear Portion of the Cattle Depot The original Cattle Depot (front portion) was completed in 1908.
+Development Project/Case Built Heritage at the Site Background & Current Progress 9.
+Shanghai Street/Argyle Street Revitalisation Project by URA ● Nos.
+600-606, 612-614 and 620-626 Shanghai Street, a cluster of 10 verandah type shophouses built in 1920s, have been accorded Grade 2 status by the Board.
+The section 16 planning application was approved on 2 January 2015, in which the entire façade of the buildings facing Shanghai Street would be retained for preserving the historical ambience of the shophouses.
+AMO's approval has been given to URA's façade design of the buildings.
+Demolition works were completed in April 2016.
+10. Revitalisation of the Rear Portion of the Cattle Depot The original Cattle Depot (front portion) was completed in 1908.
 The rear portion was an extension of the former Cattle Depot from 1950s to 1980s and has been disused since 1999 when the Ex-Ma Tau Kok Animal Quarantine Depot was decommissioned.
 The front portion has been in use as an Artist Village since 2001.
 The whole Cattle Depot has been accorded a Grade 2 status by the Board.
 Being the Signature Project in the Kowloon City District, the rear portion of the Cattle Depot will be converted to an open space with recreational facilities.
 The HIA report on the project was presented to the Board on 17 September 2015 and was supported.
-Works will commence by end 2016 and are expected to be completed in early 2019.
+Works commenced in end 2016 and are expected to be completed in early 2019.
+11. Redevelopment of Kwong Wah Hospital incorporating a Chinese Medicine Wing The original hospital, with the present Tung Wah Museum as the Main Hall, was built in 1911 and later extended in 1923.
+In 1958, Kwong Wah Hospital underwent a complete reconstruction, and only the Main Hall was preserved.
+Tung Wah Museum was declared a The Hospital Authority proposes to redevelop the Kwong Wah Hospital compound to meet the future healthcare needs of the community.
+Tung Wah Museum, which is located within the project site, will be properly protected and retained.
+The HIA report on the project was presented to